Hollingsworth v. Perry: Reaction to the judgment

 Rallies in support of the decision were planned in major cities across the country.
 California's elected officials generally also responded positively to the ruling.
 Governor Schwarzenegger, who is named as a defendant in the case, said that "for the hundreds of thousands of Californians in gay and lesbian households who are managing their day-to-day lives, this decision affirms the full legal protections and safeguards I believe everyone deserves."
 He also complimented Walker's conduct during the trial, congratulating his efforts to "respect both sides of the issue equally".
 Attorney General Brown, also a defendant, lauded the decision, calling it "great news for California".
 The mayors of San Francisco, Los Angeles, and San Diego — Gavin Newsom, Antonio Villaraigosa, and Jerry Sanders, respectively — also praised the ruling.
-Both of California's United States Senators, Barbara Boxer and Dianne Feinstein, approved of the ruling as an advancement of equal rights.
+Both of California's United States Senators (Barbara Boxer and Dianne Feinstein) approved of the ruling as an advancement of equal rights.

 Several Hollywood celebrities reacted positively to the decision.
 Ellen DeGeneres jubilantly tweeted "This just in: Equality won!"
 Paris Hilton also chimed in by tweeting, "What a huge historical day for equal rights in this country!
 They finally overturned Prop 8!
 There shouldn't be a law on true love. :)" Lady Gaga tweeted that the decision inspired her to write songs.
 Adam Lambert responded to the ruling by saying "I'm glad California has restored the right for all of its citizens to marry whomever they choose."
 The reaction on social networking sites like Twitter was overwhelmingly positive according to British news outlet The Independent, with the terms "overturned" and "prop.
 8" becoming trending topics immediately following the decision.

-The Church of Jesus Christ of Latter-day Saints commented: "this decision represents only the opening of a vigorous debate over the rights of the people to define and protect this most fundamental institution – marriage ..."
-The Roman Catholic bishops of California stated: "... the courts do not have the right to distort the meaning of marriage".
+The Church of Jesus Christ of Latter-day Saints commented that "this decision represents only the opening of a vigorous debate over the rights of the people to define and protect this most fundamental institution – marriage ..."
+The Roman Catholic bishops of California stated that "the courts do not have the right to distort the meaning of marriage."
 National Organization for Marriage (NOM) chairman Maggie Gallagher also disagreed with the ruling.
 She targeted the judge's sexuality and accused Walker of "substituting his views for those of the American people and of our Founding Fathers who I promise you would be shocked by courts that imagine they have the right to put gay marriage in our Constitution".
-Brian Brown, president of NOM, criticized the "biased way [Walker] conducted the trial."
+Brian Brown, president of NOM, criticized the "biased way [Walker] conducted the trial".
 Some critics have characterized the ruling as judicial activism.
 The American Family Association called for Walker's impeachment.